-Plus, there’s a link to download the recent Ubuntu 21.04 beta so you can try the release out yourself, ahead of its proper release later this month.
+Plus, we share a link to download Ubuntu 21.04 so that you can try the release out yourself.

 Ubuntu 21.04 ‘Hirsute Hippo’

 Ubuntu 21.04 is supported for 9 months from release with bug fixes, security patches, and critical app updates.
 Support ends in January 2022.
 The recommend ‘upgrade’ path from Ubuntu 21.04 is to Ubuntu 21.10.

 Fact fans may be interested to know while 21.04 is the 24th Ubuntu release overall it’s the third version to carry a codename beginning with the letter ‘H’.
 But can you name the other two?
 Answers in the comments, folks! 😉

 Ubuntu 21.04: Release Date